 The following questions and answers are based on the safety regulations for flying drones in Australia.
-Breach of these regulations could incur a fine of over AU$10,000.
+Breach of these regulations when flying that drone to capture aerial shots could incur a fine of over AU$10,000.
 The company DJI have designed equivalent questions and answers in a quiz for Australian drone pilots.

 Things to do before you fly that drone: